Get access to everything we publish when you sign up for Outside+.

 Floss the right way: Gently pull the floss in between teeth, pull to the side to wrap the floss around one tooth, and clean all the way down to the gum line.
 Repeat this on the side of every tooth and then rinse with water.

-Brush gently: Rough brushing can injure gums.
+Brush gently: Rough brushing can actually damage gum health.
 Brush each quarter of your mouth for 30 seconds.